-We met all 17 criteria for yearly progress.
-As a result, we succeeded at making AYP.
+We met 13 out of 17 criteria for yearly progress.
+Because we fell short in four areas, we did not make AYP.
 Our school is also on the federal watchlist known as Program Improvement (PI).
 See the next page for background on this matter and an explanation of the consequences.